zingff/kortex_motion_planning/doc/generalTutorial.md

 - `cuda11.1`, `python 3.8`, with `RTX A2000 Laptop`
 - `cuda11.1`, `python 3.8`, with `GeForce 3050Ti`

-Please note that using AnyGrasp for grasp generation consumes approximately 1.6GB of GPU memory, as tested on an RTX A2000 with 4GB of memory.
+Please note that using AnyGrasp for grasp generation consumes approximately 1.6GB of GPU memory, as tested on an RTX A2000 with 4GB of memory on ThinkPad P15; 2.5GB on ROG 13 with GeForce 3050Ti.
 You can decrease the resolution of the screen or close VScode, Typora, Google Chrome, etc,. to reduce the usage of GPU.

 Note: cuda11.1 is cuda 11.1.105